sihabsafin/Recruitiq/README.md

 ## About

-Built by **Md.
-Safin Hossain** — Computer Science student at BGC Trust University Bangladesh, currently in my 7th semester.
+Built by **Sihab Safin** — Computer Science student at BGC Trust University Bangladesh.

 I built RecruitIQ to demonstrate what's actually possible with CrewAI in a real-world context — not a toy demo, but a complete workflow that solves a real problem.
 The hiring pipeline covers every phase from intake to offer, integrates 12 specialized agents, runs entirely on free infrastructure, and produces outputs that hiring managers can actually use.